shaddeus/wtgen/README.md

 misib
 =====

-Homework for MI-SIB in CTU-FIT
+Homework for MI-SIB at CTU-FIT